-In our previous blog, Uplers enlightened about there being no single “Approved” font, the significance of the simple fonts in body text and reserving the fancy fonts to the headings for attaining a sparkling email body copy.
+In one of our earlier blogs, we talked about how there’s no single “Approved” font out there, the significance of the simple fonts in body text and reserving the fancy fonts to the headings for attaining a sparkling email body copy.

 Web-Safe Fonts: Richness v/s Compatibility

-The graph above shows the 3 choice of desired fonts in your email. @font-face in CSS, calls for the custom font stored on web hosting site.
-Both premium and Google fonts can be served using @font-face rule.
+The graph above shows the 3 choices of desired fonts in your email. @font-face in CSS, calls for the custom font stored on a web hosting site.
+Both premium and Google fonts can be served using the @font-face rule.
 As you can observe moving towards right the compatibility increases at cost of richness and vice versa.

-Ideal method is to use Web safe or Google fonts, considering their aspect ratio (explained below) with email safe fonts and thus allowing max email clients to cover richness with compatibility while non-supporting email clients would still bring the fallback fonts without breaking the layout or template.
+The ideal method is to use Web safe or Google fonts, considering their aspect ratio (explained below) with email safe fonts and thus allowing maximum email clients to cover richness with compatibility.
+At the same time, non-supporting email clients would still bring the fallback fonts without breaking the layout or template.

 Breaking on layout usually happens when you choose wider or larger fallback fonts.

-You can even use a good image text ratio by converting all titles or prominent one liners into images and then using fallback fonts for paragraphs fonts.
-That would allow you keep your fonts intact for major prominent messages while allowing text render for others.
+You can even use a good image text ratio by converting all titles or prominent one liners into images and then using fallback fonts for paragraph fonts.
+That would allow you to keep your fonts intact for important messages while allowing text render for others.

 Ever since email marketers have adopted HTML emails, the race to offer personalized content has begun.
-Email design and aesthetics came into priority.
-Imagine a scenario wherein your email has an optimum design with beautiful typography; due to lack of fallback support, the system font ruins the entire look.
-Scary!!!???
+Email design and aesthetics became a priority.
+Imagine a scenario wherein your email has an optimum design with beautiful typography, but, due to lack of fallback support, the system font ruins the entire look.
+Sends a chill down your spine, doesn’t it?

-In the 3 seconds that your perspective customer takes to read your email, they may delete or mark it spam (gasp!).
+In the 3 seconds that your prospective customer takes to read your email, they may delete or mark it as spam (gasp!).
 Ideal Characters per Line (CPL) is 75 and ideal email has a 600px width.
-Based on various factors the CPL changes and along with it the placements of words changes leading to pre-mentioned chaos.
-In order to save yourself adopt the following factors while deciding your primary and fall-back fonts.
+Based on various factors the CPL changes and along with it the placements of words changes leading to the aforementioned chaos.
+In order to save yourself, stick to the following pointers while choosing your primary and fall-back fonts.
+Any reliable agency dabbling in email campaign management services is sure to second these pointers.

 Fig: Text with same font size and weight has different width which may cause improper text display.